JimViebke/IslandMUD/readme.md

 **IslandMUD** is a free open source Multi-User Dimension in active development that takes place on an expansive procedurally generated island set in a medieval period.
 While your fellow players are on your side in your efforts to colonize a world inhabited only by scattered pioneers, militants seek to purge this land of all trace of colonists.

 - Craft tools, weapons, huts, houses, outposts, or fortresses from the ground up with sandbox-esque freedom.
-- Cooperate with your friends to defend your colonies large or small against coordinated attacks by NPCs.
+- Cooperate with other players to defend your colonies large or small against coordinated attacks by NPCs.
 - Turn the tables: amush partrols, capture outposts, and launch attacks on enemy fortresses.

 **Nothing is set in stone**